How to Install Transmission on Ubuntu 26.04, 24.04 and 22.04

 • Choose transmission-gtk for the standard GTK desktop client.

-• Choose Flathub when you want the same sandboxed desktop build on every supported Ubuntu LTS release.
+• Choose Flathub when you want a current desktop build with Flatpak-managed updates.

 The ubuntuhandbook1 PPA publishes packages for 24.04 and 22.04 only.
-Ubuntu 26.04 returns a Release-file error if you try to add it, so resolute users should stay with the default repository or Flathub.
+Ubuntu 26.04 returns a Release-file error if you try to add it, so resolute users should stay with Ubuntu’s archive package or Flathub.

 Update Ubuntu Before Installing Transmission on Ubuntu